-Although substantial work has been completed by the Special Committee in connection with the issue concerning the consolidation of the financial results of New Oriental China and its schools and subsidiaries into our consolidated financial statements, the Special Committee understands that the SEC's Division of Corporation Finance has stated that it has no objection to the consolidation of our schools into New Oriental China or into our wholly foreign owned subsidiaries in China, and also has no objection to the consolidation of New Oriental China into our consolidated financial statements.
-As a result, the Special Committee does not believe it is necessary to do further work or conclude on this issue.
+Although substantial work had been completed by the Special Committee in connection with the issue concerning the consolidation of the financial results of New Oriental China and its schools and subsidiaries into our consolidated financial statements, while that work was under way the Special Committee learned that the SEC's Division of Corporation Finance had stated that, based on the representations we made to the SEC, it had no objection to the consolidation of our schools into New Oriental China or into our wholly foreign owned subsidiaries in China, and also had no objection to the consolidation of New Oriental China into our consolidated financial statements.
+As a result, the Special Committee did not believe it was necessary to do further work or conclude on this issue.